tbranyen/backbone.routemanager/README.md

 This is useful for a number of reasons including a special significance for `before/after` filters that are defined later on.

-## SubRouters ##
+## Nested Routers ##

 So far we haven't seen anything special that we couldn't do already with a normal `Backbone.Router`.
-One of the major benefits of RouteManager is that you can define SubRouters, or Routers that can be defined independently of the RouteManager inside modules, other files, etc. and are tied back into the RouteManager under a prefix.
+One of the major benefits of RouteManager is that you can define nested Routers.
+These are defined in the same way as normal routes, except you pass a `Backbone.Router` class instead.

-SubRouters are just normal `Backbone.Router` or Subclassed `Backbone.Router`'s.
+Nested Routers are just normal `Backbone.Router`'s.

 For example: